Visibility across teams

-Feature availability: Delivery Plans, a Visual Studio Marketplace extension, is available for VSTS and TFS 2017.2 and later versions.
+Delivery Plans, a Visual Studio Marketplace extension, is available for Azure Boards and TFS 2017.2 and later versions.
 All users with basic access can view, add, and configure Delivery Plans.
 Stakeholders, however, don't have access to Delivery Plans.

 When you configure a Delivery Plan, you select the teams and backlog levels of interest.
 You can then interact with the plan to update it and drill into more details.
 To learn more about Delivery Plans, see Review team plans.